-Norcross serves as chair of The Cooper Gala, which is one of the largest single event charity fundraisers in the greater Philadelphia-South Jersey area each year and has raised over $12 million to benefit Cooper University Health Care, including $2.1 million in 2018.
-In addition to supporting The Cooper Foundation, in 2011, Norcross and his family announced a $5 million pledge to Cooper.
+Norcross serves as chair of The Cooper Gala, which is one of the largest single event charity fundraisers in the greater Philadelphia-South Jersey area each year and has raised $14.3 million to benefit Cooper University Health Care, including $2.2 million in 2019.
+In addition to supporting The Cooper Foundation, in 2011, Norcross committed $5 million to Cooper.
 It was the first commitment in a $50 million capital campaign to help fund the rapid expansion of one of New Jersey’s preeminent academic medical centers.

 Norcross has been a long-time benefactor of the Larc School in New Jersey, a special education school for children with disabilities, and he and his family were recognized for their commitment at the school’s 50th anniversary in 2018.
 His involvement includes serving as Chairman of the Cooper Norcross Run the Bridge, the largest 10K run in the tri-state area and the Larc School’s most significant fundraising event.
 Through the run and other initiatives, Larc School has been the beneficiary of over $5 million in fundraising dollars.

-Norcross has been nominated for numerous awards to honor his contributions to the community.
-He was named the 2018 Business Leader of the Year by the LeBow College of Business at Drexel University for his successes as a business and community leader.
+Norcross has been widely recognized for his leadership and contributions to the community.
+He was named a 2020 “Champion of the C-Suite” by ROI-NJ for “making the impossible possible” and the 2018 Business Leader of the Year by the LeBow College of Business at Drexel University for his successes as a business and community leader.
 In 2015, United Way of Greater Philadelphia and Southern New Jersey awarded Norcross and his family the Haas Regional Champion Medal for their commitment to the United Way’s mission and embodying the entrepreneurial spirit of the legendary philanthropist, John Haas.
 In 2013, Norcross was honored by the New Jersey March of Dimes at the organization’s Born to Shine Gala and has been honored by Chabad Lubavitch, awarded the Annual Champion of Children Award by the Camden Children’s Garden and the Tree of Life Award from the Jewish National Fund for his philanthropic and community leadership.